elena563/CS50x/README.md

 - calculated points in Scrabble using arrays and loops.
 - evaluated reading grades of texts (Flesch-Kincaid score) using functions.
 - encrypted a message using a substitution cipher with an alphabetic key given by user.

+#### Problem Set 3: Algorithms
+- recognised three sorting algorithms based on their running times.
+- completed a program to manage a vote with plurality system.
+- completed a program that uses ranked-choice voting system to handle ties.